 The 5150 is a closer replication of the original guitar with its EVH hockey-stick headstock, 5150 hologram stickers, 5150 body shape, FR R3 locking nut, high-performance modified C neck shape, custom EVH humbucker, and EVH low-friction 500K volume pot.
 That’s why it costs more.

-But, this model has the better price.
+But, the EVA striped series model has the better price.
 It maintains the basswood body, quarter-sawn maple neck (but this one has graphite reinforcement), compound radius 12-16″ maple fingerboard radius, 22 jumbo frets, EVH FR tremolo with EVH D-Tuna, and EVH tuners.

 Furthermore, this striped guitar has the Strat-like headstock, a Wolfgang neck profile that has a hand-rubbed oil finish, FR locking nut, and a direct-mount Wolfgang humbucker.
 That single humbucker at the bridge is a Van Halen badge of honor.
 It’s mean, loud, and ferocious.
 You did want those hard rock tones, right?
 There’s huge power as you riff and lead those solos with force but not without clear articulation.